Steven Roth

-Steven Roth (born 1941) is an American real estate investor, the founder and chairman of Vornado Realty Trust, the largest commercial landlord in New York City.
+Steven Roth (born 1941) is an American real estate investor, the founder, chairman, and CEO of Vornado Realty Trust, the largest commercial landlord in New York City.
 He is also co-founder and managing general partner of Interstate Properties, and chairman and chief executive officer of Alexander's.

 Early life and education

 Roth was born to a Jewish family, the son of Fred and Virginia Roth.
 He graduated from DeWitt Clinton High School in the Bronx.
 In 1962, Roth graduated with an B.A. from Dartmouth College and in 1963, he graduated with a M.B.A. from the Tuck School of Business at Dartmouth.

 Career

 In 1964, with $250,000 in seed money from real estate investor David Mandelbaum, he formed Interstate Properties, a three-person partnership (Roth, Mandelbaum, and Russell Wight Jr.) tasked with purchasing, renovating, and leasing shopping centers with Roth as managing partner.
 He repaid Mandelbaum within a year.
 In 1979, Interstate purchased an interest in the New Jersey discount appliance chain, Two Guys and later gained control of its parent company Vornado, a former fan manufacturer (purchased by Two Guys in 1959 to utilize its tax loss carryforwards) and dissolved the chain, turning the stores into strip malls.
 His efforts were very successful and in 1980, he founded the New York-based real estate investment trust Vornado Realty Trust.
 In 1993, Roth took Vornado Realty Trust public.
-In 1995, Vornado purchased a controlling interest in Alexander's—the former retailer that had declared bankruptcy in 1992—for $54.8 million from Citicorp, adding Alexander's substantial real estate holdings to his existent portfolio.
+In 1995, Vornado purchased a controlling interest in Alexander's—the former retailer that had declared bankruptcy in 1992—for $54.8 million from Citicorp, adding Alexander's substantial real estate holdings to his existing portfolio.

 In the 1980s, Donald Trump bought the West Side Yards, an abandoned railroad yard along the Hudson River in midtown Manhattan, but in the 1990s was forced by his bankers to sell 70% to a group of Hong Kong investors.
 They developed the site, then sold it in 2005, spending the proceeds on 1290 Sixth Avenue and a San Francisco skyscraper, with Trump receiving 30% ownership of both.
 The Hong Kong investors then sold their share to Roth, making Roth and Trump business partners.

 In 1997, marking its first major acquisition outside of strip malls, Vornado purchased seven Midtown office buildings with 4 million square feet from Bernard H. Mendik for $656 million.
 In 1998, they purchased 20 more office buildings in Manhattan for $1.7 billion, including One Penn Plaza.